gbroques/neovim-configuration/README.md

 # Neovim Configuration

+gbroques' personal Neovim configuration with the following goals and philosophy:

-Configure Neovim with IDE features like Visual Studio Code.
+* Configure Neovim with IDE features like Visual Studio Code.
+* Omit specifying defaults and refer to help instead.
+* Include comments for someone new to Vim / Neovim.
+* Explain all mnemonics.

 ## Prerequisites